 How do we keep your information safe?

 All information you provide to us is stored as securely as possible.
 All paper forms and correspondence are kept in locked filing cabinets on our premises.
 All electronic records are stored securely on a cloud server using the latest firewalls and data security protocols, and all access is by password-protected authentication, or by reputable service providers using secure internet ‘cloud’ technology.

 Unfortunately, the transmission of information via the internet is never completely secure.
 Although we will do our best to protect your information using industry-standard protocols and encryption, we cannot guarantee the security of your data transmitted to us via email, including forms completed on our website which are transmitted by email; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

-You have the right to ask us to provide a copy of the information held by us in our records, for which we may charge a small fee.
+You have the right to ask us to provide a copy of the information held by us in our records.
 You also have the right to require us to correct any inaccuracies in your information.
-If you would like to do this, please contact us using our contact form.
+If you would like to do this, please contact the Director using our contact form.

 Changes to this policy